The412Banner/Banners-No-PC-Retroid-Overclock/README.md

 ---------------

-** SOME OF THE INCOUDED INSTRUCTIONS INSIDE THE PACKS PROVIDED HAVE TYPOS FROM COOY AND PASTE METHODS I USED TO MAKE ON NEW FIRMWARE RELEASES!
+** SOME OF THE INCLUDED INSTRUCTIONS INSIDE THE PACKS PROVIDED HAVE TYPOS FROM COPY AND PASTE METHODS I USED TO MAKE ON NEW FIRMWARE RELEASES!
 SOME LINKS MAY STILL WORK INSDE THEM BUT I SUGGEST USING FILES ONLY FROM HERE!
 IF THEY WORK, GREAT, ITS YOUR CHOICE AS THEY WERE LEGIT RELEASES BY ME!**